MicrosoftDocs/windows-uwp.ko-kr/windows-apps-src/launch-resume/how-to-create-and-consume-an-app-service.md

         public void Run(IBackgroundTaskInstance taskInstance)
         {
-            this.backgroundTaskDeferral = taskInstance.GetDeferral(); // Get a deferral so that the service isn&#39;t terminated.
+            this.backgroundTaskDeferral = taskInstance.GetDeferral(); // Get a deferral so that the service isn't terminated.
             taskInstance.Canceled += OnTaskCanceled; // Associate a cancellation handler with the background task.

             // Retrieve the app service connection and set up a listener for incoming app service requests.